 Los Angeles Possession of a Controlled Substance Attorney

 Have you been arrested for possession of a controlled substance?
 It’s important that you speak with our experienced criminal defense attorneys as soon as you can.
 The state aggressively prosecutes all drug-related crimes.
 Hiring an attorney to handle your defense is the best thing you can do to protect your future.

 At The Rodriguez Law Group, our attorneys have over two decades of experience handling complex criminal matters on both sides of the law.
 As former prosecutors, we will have a unique perspective and understanding of your criminal case.
-Call our office today to schedule your free consultation.
+Contact our office today to schedule your free consultation.
 We will carefully review your case and help you understand your legal rights.